merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

               look-at-your-fasta-file
 ```

 We can use {% include PROGRAM name="anvi-script-reformat-fasta" %} to simplify the fasta's headers with the flag `--simplify-names`.
-This command can (optionally) generate a summary report which is a two column file with the matching new and old names of each sequence in the fasta file.
-While we are using this command, we can use it to write a specific prefix to the renamed sequences with the flag `--prefix` and filter out short contigs - smaller than 500 bp, with the flag `-l`.
+This command can (optionally) generate a summary report which is a two column file matching the new and old names of each sequence in the fasta file.
+While we are using this command, we can use it to include a specific prefix in the renamed headers with the flag `--prefix` and filter out short contigs (in this example, smaller than 500 bp) with the flag `-l`.
 ```bash
 anvi-script-reformat-fasta GCA_023356555.1_ASM2335655v1_genomic.fna \
                            -o Trichodesmium_sp.fa \